SungjaeJung1031/aws-fibonacci-multicontainer-app/README.md

 ### Elastic Beanstalk Instance

 Elastic Beanstalk can handle the deployment automatically from capacity provisioning, load balancing, auto-scaling to application health monitoring.
+In the Elastic Beanstalk Instance, the four docker containers are running.
+In the [Dockerrun.aws.json](Dockerrun.aws.json), the definitions of the containers are described as below

+    {
+    "AWSEBDockerrunVersion": 2,
+    "containerDefinitions": [
+    {
+    "name": "client",
+    "image": "sungjaejung1031/multi-client", // For react server
+    ...
+    },
+    {
+    "name": "server",
+    "image": "sungjaejung1031/multi-server", // For express server
+    ...
+    },
+    {
+    "name": "worker",
+    "image": "sungjaejung1031/multi-worker", // For worker
+    ...
+    },
+    {
+    "name": "nginx",
+    "image": "sungjaejung1031/multi-nginx",  // For Nginx
+    ...
+    }

+The detail of the each container is described as following sections.

 1. Nginx